 Indeed, the meeting that created the Appalachian Trail Conservancy (ATC) in 1925 was entirely organized by one talented, strong, and effective woman.

 The conservancy is publishing the story of leading lights among that corps of overlooked trail-builders in the 184-page We Were There, Too, by Gwenyth L. Loose of Dover, PA.
-It can be preordered through Mountaineers Books or Amazon using the links below and will be available after December 1 at all major bookselling and outdoor-retail outlets.
+It can be ordered from the Museum, either in person or through our online store.
+HERE is a link to the book at our online store.

 HERE is a link to an article on Gwen's book at Literary Hub.